What is my hardyness zone?

 It is important to remove any secondary central leaders on both conifer and deciduous trees.
 That is, there should only be one, main trunk from the base of the tree to the very top.Pruning is often necessary in the early years to establish a strong, healthy tree in the future.

 We do not recommend pruning your windbreak conifer trees’ branching because it will alter the way the wind blows through and around the tree, hindering the design of the windbreak altogether (the exception to this is removing multiple central leaders).

 When pruning deciduous trees, the general rule of thumb is to remove no more than one third of the tree’s branches in a single year.
 It is primarily a personal preference as to how high you want to prune up from the ground.
-Typically, homeowners will stop pruning when they are able to mow the grass under the tree without hitting their head – pretty smart actually.
+Typically, homeowners will stop pruning when they are able to mow the grass under the tree without hitting their head.

 Should I mulch around my trees?

 1) Suppress weeds from growing around your plant

 3) Hold the soil at a warmer temperature, therefore allowing the roots a longer growing season

 4) Prevents lawnmowers and trimmers from hitting the plant